Winter Solstice - Humantold

 A window seat on a bus or working near a sunny window is a way to get a little daily sun.
 Science proves that our species needs the sun’s rays—it regulates all the good things in life like mood and sleep.

 Even if you chase the sun all winter, you might not be getting all you need.
 New York City is 2,813.09 miles north of the equator, which means we have a lot less daylight and vitamin D right now.
-The Cleveland Clinic found that 42% of Americans are vitamin D deficient and says that, “The latest research links vitamin D deficiency to mood swings, depression, lack of energy, chronic skin conditions, and other chronic diseases.”
+The Cleveland Clinic found that 35% of Americans are vitamin D deficient and notes, “The latest research links vitamin D deficiency to mood swings, depression, lack of energy, chronic skin conditions, and other chronic diseases.

 Additionally, we can eat foods to get more vitamin D in the winter, like fatty fish, milk, and fortified cereals.
 Mushrooms are another peculiar yet powerful source of this happy-enhancing vitamin (we’re not suggesting the psychoactive variety).
 Fungi already contain vitamin D, and if you let them get a little sun in your kitchen’s windowsill before eating them, it will increase the vitamin D levels substantially.
 As bizarre as this sounds, the research is resounding.
 A study in the peer-reviewed journal, Nutrients, explains it well.